Bouhedma National Park

 Indeed the grasslands of Bouhedma National Park are part of the last savannahs in North Africa.
 The main plant species in the park is the acacia rad Diana.

-The animal species that Bouhedma National Park is home to are part of the characteristic fauna of the Sahara and the arid Mediterranean regions, including elements that have been destroyed elsewhere in Tunisia.
+The animal species that the Bouhedma shelters are part of the characteristic fauna of the Sahara and the arid Mediterranean regions, including elements that have been destroyed elsewhere in Tunisia.
 Endangered species include the Addax, African Ostrich and Mhorr’s Gazelle…

 On its 16,000 hectares, several avian species have taken up residence there (ostriches, European orioles, hoopoe, desert sirli, eagle owls, partridge gambra…), dozens of species of reptiles and mammals ( chameleon, Greek tortoise, tarantula, desert agama, cobra, viper, desert monitor lizard, addax antelope, Dorcas gazelle, mouflon…).